inlets/inlets-operator/README.md

   type: LoadBalancer
   ```

-To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.in
+To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=false`
-lets.manage=false`

 ## Contributing